sydasif/python-book/docs/source/06_file-handling/01_file.md

 ## Python’s for loop

-We can iterate over a file using Python’s `for` loop, this is actually one of the recommended methods for reading a file.
+You can iterate over a file using Python’s `for` loop, this is actually one of the recommended methods for reading a file.

 ```py
 with open('my_file') as f: